linkspreed/log/README.md

 ## All changes that we will make from 21.06.2024 will appear here ...

+### 12.02.2025 (announcement Web4)
+- Web4 dreams becoming reality! ✨ We've been heads-down refining our software and are so close to launching the Web4 SNaaS Cloud.
+What features are you most hyped for? 🤔  Let us know! 👇 #Web4 #SNaaS #CloudComputing #Innovation #Tech

 ### 11.02.2025 (announcement Web4)
 - Building the future of the web, one line of code at a time 💻.
 What's YOUR favorite thing about the internet?
 Let us know! 👇 #Web4 #FutureIsNow #TechInnovation